How To Measure For Cabinet Doors

 Calculating Final Door Dimensions for Seamless Installation

-Even with the guidelines, every setup is a little different.
-But once you grab a tape measure and start working, you’ll quickly see how all of the measurements fit together.
+Even with these guidelines, every setup is slightly different, which is why accurate opening measurements and overlay or inset calculations are critical to getting the final door size right.
 You can also check out our doors measuring instructions for detailed measuring examples and additional tips.
-After you measure and order your cabinets, we offer a typical 2 week lead time, allowing you to complete your project quickly and efficiently.
+After you measure and order your cabinet doors, we offer a typical 2 week lead time, allowing you to complete your project quickly and efficiently.

 Frequently Asked Questions